BroCod3/DefHack/README.md

 ## Requirements

-A mobile phone running on Android.
+A mobile phone with Android as OS.

 ## Build With(Technology Stacks)